O-LAP/home/README.md

 ## Technology Stack

 ### Software
-We are built on foundations of Javascript, Git and the Web.
+It's an open-source web based framework built on Javascript, Git and the Web.
-We maintain an open-source web based framework.
+The main git repo publishes a framework, standards and starter projects.
-Designers create their designs like plugins into the framework.
+Designers create their designs like plugins into the framework using the starter project.
 Each design is maintained by their owners as a public Git repository with full ownership.
 To link it to the main O-LAP web app, they make a pull request to inform the community about their design.
 Community moderators make sure the design conform to the standards.